Shareholder Fights: The Power of the Courts to Resolve

 Provisional directors or custodians cannot be shareholders or creditors of the corporation.
 They are obligated to report to the court from time to time concerning the functioning of the corporation and the status of the corporation’s business.
 Custodians or provisional directors can in addition file their recommendations to the court as to the appropriate decision to be made on whatever corporate matter is at issue that necessitated the appointment of the provisional director or custodian.

 Not sure what remedies are the best for you and/or the corporation during a time of turmoil and dispute?
-Then contact me personally today to discuss your shareholder and corporate matter.
+Then contact me personally today to discuss your shareholder corporate matter.
 I am easy to talk to, very approachable and can offer you practical, legal ways to handle your concerns.
 You can reach me toll-free at (855) 376-5291 or email me at fniemann@hnalwfirm.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold Township, Monmouth County New Jersey Shareholder Rights Attorney